 Individual disability insurance coverage is highly recommended for most people who work for a living.
 (And no, not just because insurance companies say so!)

 Did you know members of the American workforce have a one in four of experiencing a disabling event that prevents you from working before you retire?
-In other words, you are more likely to miss three months of work due to injury or illness than you are to die before reaching retirement age.
+That means you are more likely to miss three months of work due to injury or illness than you are to die before reaching retirement age.

 During any period of disability where you are unable to work, you will lose income until you recover.
 In the meantime, your individual disability insurance coverage will help replace that lost income.

 While many people rely solely on group disability insurance, it rarely provides sufficient benefits (especially for high-income earners).
 Group policies only offer basic benefits with a few optional features.